 - 1. Identify a region or a binding constraint that may benefit from an economic transmission project. - 2.
-Design a transmission project and test the effectiveness of the same in reducing the system-wide production cost.
+Design a transmission project and test the effectiveness of the same in reducing the system-wide PC.
 This is done by determining the PC savings with no transmission outages modeled in the base or the change case and comparing it to the first-year revenue requirement of the project.
 These are the base PC savings from the transmission projects. - 3.
 Identify top outages that may impact congestion in the region.
-These outages are selected based on operational experience, historical observation, or findings from recent planning studies. - 4.
-Model each outage with a duration of entire season (spring, summer, winter, and fall) in independent PC simulation.
-These will provide the new base production costs under outage conditions (4 PC simulations per outage, one for each season)
+These outages are selected based on operational experience, historical observation, or findings from recent planning studies. - Model each outage with a duration of entire season (spring, summer, winter, and fall) in independent PC simulations.
+These runs will provide the new base production costs under outage conditions (4 PC simulations per outage, one for each season)

 - 5. Using models from step 4, determine the PC savings resulting from the transmission project under outage conditions.
 (4 independent PC savings per outage, one for each season) - 6.
-Repeat steps 4 and 5 determine savings under rest of the outages. - 7.
+Repeat steps 4 and 5 to determine savings under rest of the outages. - 7.
 Calculate the Annual expected PC savings for the entire year and the PC savings with outages as shown in Figure 3. - 8.
 This can be used to determine additional PC savings related to outages delivered by the new transmission project as explained further in section 4.

-$$\begin{split} \textit{PC Savings}{\textit{base year with outages}} \\ &= \textit{Annual PC Savings}{\textit{base year}} \times \left[1 - \sum{out=i}^{n} \textit{pr(out)}{\textit{annual}}\right] \\ &+ \textit{Annual Expected PC Savings}{\textit{Out}} \end{split}$$
+PC Savingsbase year with outages

+$$= Annual PC Savings{base year} \times \left[1 - \sum{out=i}^{n} pr(out){annual}\right]$$

++ Annual Expected PC SavingsOut